dovetail-genomics/AssemblyLink/docs/source/library_qc.rst

 Complexity
 ----------

-If you performed a shallow sequencing experiment (e.g. 10M reads) and are running a QC analysis to decide which library to use for deep sequencing (DS), it is recommended to evaluate the complexity of the library before moving to DS.
+To best estimate library complexity use full shallow sequenced data (not subsampled, as above) and `preseq` prior to moving to deep sequencing.

 The `lc_extrap` utility of the `preseq` package aims to predict the complexity of sequencing libraries.